 Let’s start simple.
 We know intuitively that providing additional incentives for certain actions increases customers’ willingness to take those actions.
 For example, when a company begins offering reward points for sharing their website on Facebook, they’ll probably see a significant increase in this activity.
 But how can we understand this phenomenon more deeply?

 Well, incentives and rewards play an important role in decision-making.
-As it turns out, the process of decision-making can be modeled with what’s called cost-benefit analysis.
-Cost-benefit analysis involves weighing an action’s benefits against its costs, and it makes sense that a customer’s brain engages in this sort of comparison before the customer takes an action.
+As it turns out, the process of decision-making can be modeled with what's called cost-benefit analysis.
+Cost-benefit analysis involves weighing an action's benefits against its costs, and it makes sense that a customer's brain engages in this sort of comparison before the customer takes any action.
 For example, a shopper will elect to share your website on Facebook if the benefits (i.e. monetary rewards or association with a well-perceived brand) outweigh the costs (i.e. effort requirements or fear of social judgment).
 However, if the costs are perceived to be greater than the benefits, the shopper will choose not to share your website.
 An incentive is essentially anything that tips the balance in favor of “benefits” for a given action.
 Therefore, incentive marketing programs work because rewarding specific actions (such as purchasing, sharing, or referring) adds to the benefit of these actions.